AstroBai/vsdist/README.md

 If you have done all the things correctly, but the plots are not showing up, please report the issue which will help me improve the extension.

-# TBD Features in Version 1.0
+# TBD Features in Version 1.0 (Current Version: 0.0.3)

 - Add analysis for marge-stats and like-stats
 - Add detailed trajectory of each chain